lee2sman/ASDFPixelSort/README.md

 Will hopefully keep working on this and fine-tuning it.
 Added a dialogue box for user to select the image on your computer you want to process.

+Note that processed image is saved in the same folder of the original unprocessed image.

 ASDFPixelSort